laharipothumudi/hearth-disease-prediction/README.md

 Both models were trained on the same processed dataset for fair comparison.

+**Support Vector Machine (SVM):**

+Effective in high-dimensional feature spaces.

+Maximizes the margin between classes for better generalization.

+Robust to overfitting, especially in small and medium datasets.

+Works well when classes are clearly separable.

+Suitable for binary classification problems.

 **Results & Evaluation Metrics:**

 The models were evaluated using the following metrics: